UAL Unit Evaluations

 One week before the end of the specific unit, you and your fellow students will receive an email asking you to respond to up to 10 short questions about the unit.
 The questions cover a range of topics, including: teaching, assessment, guidance, academic support and the availability of resources.

 You just need to open the link in the email on your laptop, PC, tablet or mobile device; the survey will only take a few minutes to complete.
-Each survey will be open for two weeks.
+Each survey will be open for 2 weeks.

 Unit Evaluations FAQ